 The kettlebell, more commonly known in Russia as “Girya,” is one of the most misunderstood tools in fitness today.
-When used properly it is lethal for melting fat, building muscle, and rapid improvements in conditioning.
-Done incorrectly and it can result in injury.
-When using Kettlebells for fat loss, the first exercise to learn is “the Swing.”
-The swing is one of the best exercises for rapid fat loss and powerful development of the hips, and posterior chain (hamstrings, quads, and glutes).
+When used properly, it's lethal for melting fat, building muscle, and rapid improvements in conditioning.
+Done incorrectly, it can result in injury.
+When using kettlebells for fat loss, the first exercise to learn is “the swing”.
+The swing is one of the best exercises for rapid fat loss and powerful development of the hips and posterior chain (hamstrings, quads, and glutes).
 Here are the five most important cues for a perfect swing.

 How you set up your swing matters.
 Don’t just grab the bell; learn to hike it to set up a powerful swing.
 Sit your hips back into a hinge, start with the kettlebell in front of you, grab it tightly, engage your lats, and hike the bell back through your legs like someone would hike a kettlebell.
 This set up sets up a powerful swing.